The VC-Dimension of Graphs with Respect to k-Connected Subgraphs: Introduction

 \subsection{Our results}

-In \Cref{second} we extend \Cref{con} by giving upper and lower bounds on the VC-dimension with respect to $k$-connected subgraphs, for $k \geq 2$.
-These, similarly to \Cref{con}, are given in terms of the number of leaves in a maximum leaf spanning tree.
-In \Cref{third} we prove that the related decision problem \textsc{Graph} $\textsc{VC}_{k-\mbox{ {\normalfont{con}}}}$ \textsc{Dimension} is $\mathsf{NP}$-complete.
-Moreover, we show that \textsc{Graph} $\textsc{VC}_{2-\mbox{ {\normalfont{con}}}}$ \textsc{Dimension} remains $\mathsf{NP}$-complete for planar graphs.
-In order to do this we first introduce a variant of \textsc{Planar Monotone} $3$-\textsc{Sat} \cite{dBK12} and we show that it is $\mathsf{NP}$-complete.
+In \Cref{second} we extend \Cref{con} by giving tight upper and lower bounds on the VC-dimension with respect to $k$-connected subgraphs, for $k \geq 2$.
+These are given, similarly to \Cref{con}, in terms of the number of leaves in a maximum leaf spanning tree.
+In \Cref{third} we prove that the related decision problem \textsc{Graph $\textsc{VC}_{k-\mbox{ {\normalfont{con}}}}$ Dimension} is $\mathsf{NP}$-complete even for split graphs.
+On the positive side, we show it can be decided in linear time for graphs of bounded clique-width and in polynomial time for for the subclass of split graphs having Dilworth number at most $2$.
+Finally, we prove that \textsc{Graph $\textsc{VC}_{\mbox{ {\normalfont{con}}}}$ Dimension} and \textsc{Graph $\textsc{VC}_{2-\mbox{ {\normalfont{con}}}}$ Dimension} remain $\mathsf{NP}$-complete for some subclasses of planar bipartite graphs with maximum degree at most $4$.
 The following table summarizes the known results about the complexity of \textsc{Graph $\textsc{VC}_{\mathcal{P}}$ Dimension}.